Fujiwara no Teishi: Biography

-She was the first daughter of Fujiwara no Michitaka (藤原道隆).
-She was arranged to marry the Emperor upon the ceremony of his age of majority.
+She was the first daughter of Fujiwara no Michitaka.
+Teishi entered the court in 990 as a junior consort (女御, nyogo) but within the same year was promoted to the rank of empress (中宮, chūgū).
+She was arranged to marry Emperor Ichijō upon the ceremony of his age of majority.
 She was given the title of Empress, her father was formally appointed regent to the Emperor, and her sister was later married to the Emperor's cousin and Crown Prince.